 In January 2018, Partners in Care, VNSNY’s licensed home care services agency, was awarded Platinum-level certification from SAGE, an organization that provides services and advocacy for LGBT elders.
 This is SAGE’s highest award, indicating that 80 percent or more of Partners in Care’s home health aides (HHAs), nurses, and other staff have received SAGECare LGBT cultural competency training.

 Since the launch of Partners in Care’s SAGECare educational initiative in 2017, all of its nearly 9,000 HHAs have attended specialized training sessions designed to raise their awareness of cultural issues and sensitivities around sexual orientation and gender identification.
 The training program, based on a curriculum developed by the SAGE organization, covers topics such as confidentiality, the need to avoid making assumptions about a client’s partnership or marital status, an overview of LGBT history, and the use of gender-appropriate terminology with transgender patients and clients.

 “This credential means that our LGBT clients can be assured they’ll be treated with understanding and respect by every member of our staff,” says Barbara Maccaro, Director of Quality Assurance and Education at Partners in Care.
 “We want the LGBT community to know that VNSNY is their trusted ally, and SAGECare certification is an important part of that process.”

-“We’re proud to be one of the few home care organizations in the New York City area to have provided LGBT training across our workforce,” notes Jennifer Brullo, Senior Vice President of Partners in Care.
+“We’re proud to be one of the few home care organizations in the New York City area to have provided LGBT training across our workforce,” notes Jennifer Brullo, Senior Vice President of Patient Care Services.
 “Our goal is always to provide the very highest quality of care to our customers.
 With this training, our diverse patient and client population can be confident they’ll be treated with understanding, sensitivity, and respect by all of our Partners in Care home health aides, regardless of their sexual orientation or gender identity.”